Tips Keeping RVing Fun

 How long does “stuff” sit in your holding tank?

-If one week or less, then don’t waste your money.
-Most tank treatments at WalMart or Camping World reduce some odors and do little to break down waste anyway in that short of time.
-Reading the ingredient labels will surprise you since the majority will list mostly fragrance.
-Most can cause problems due to chemicals and fillers that get sticky (cause sensor issues) and sink and stick to the bottom of your holding tank and don’t flush out…They’re not needed.
-However, using nothing can be stinky, so if you want to use something, here is the best and cheapest:
+If just a few days, then don’t waste your money.
+Most tank treatments at WalMart or Camping World reduce some odors but do little to break down waste in that short of time.
+Reading the ingredient labels will show the majority are mostly fragrance and some sawdust fillers.
+Most can cause problems due to chemicals and fillers that get sticky (cause sensor issues) and sink to the bottom of your holding tank and don’t flush out, even with the RVs tank flush feature.

-If you answer more than a week, then use Just Science Probiotic RV Tank Treatment.
-This amazing product has no chemicals or fillers, just organics such as probiotics, yeast, and bacteria to help break down “stuff” in the tank and make it a slurry to flow easily and not get sticky nor cake up, and also reduces the mineral build-ups that can coat sensors and stick to the sidewalls.
+If you answer more than a few days, then use 1 or 2 ounces of Just Science Probiotic RV Tank Treatment with 1/8 cup Calgon Bath Beads mixed in the water in the toilet bowl so it dissolves.
+This amazing and cheap product mix has no chemicals or fillers, just organics such as probiotics, yeast, and bacteria to help break down “stuff” in the tank and make it a slurry to flow easily and not get sticky or cake up, and also reduces the mineral build-ups that can coat sensors and stick to the sidewalls.
+It even reduces Struvite, the crystal structure (kidney stones) from bodily waste that sticks to the walls and sensors.

 By the way, never leave “stuff” in your storage tanks when not using your RV.
 The “stuff” can harden, get moldy, or grow critters you don’t want to know about.
 Always dump/flush your holding tanks before storing your RV for more than a few weeks.
 When traveling, always put at least a few gallons of water in your holding tanks to slosh around and help clean.
-Pouring a bag of ice with some Pine Sol down the back tank prior to traveling is a good idea too if you want.
+Pouring a bag of ice with some Dawn Dish Soap down there prior to traveling is a good idea too if you want.

 RECAP: